Vertexvis/web-workers/README.md

 Run `yarn release:ask` to specify a custom release version.

-These script will verify that your working directory is clean, is up-to-date with master, ask for the release version, generate documentation, and push a release branch to GitHub.
+These script will verify that your working directory is clean, is up-to-date with main, ask for the release version, generate documentation, and push a release branch to GitHub.

 You can then create a PR from the release branch.
 Once your PR has been approved